• Free shipping on all orders

 Does This Breed Get Along with Other Pets?

-When introducing a Jacktese to any existing pets, make the introductions gradually.
-Take things slowly.
-If you are introducing dogs, take them out for a leashed walk first.
-When you do introduce them in the house, make it a short meeting and keep them both restrained.
+Both parent breeds tend to get along with other dogs, but the Jack Russell is famous for standing up to much bigger dogs when they feel threatened.
+When introducing a Jacktese to your pets, make the introductions gradually.
+If introducing dogs, take them out for a leashed walk first.
+When introducing them in the house, make it a short meeting and keep them both restrained.

-If you are introducing your Jacktese to a cat, put up a stair gate and let them meet on opposite sides.
+If you are introducing your Jacktese to a cat, put up a gate and let them meet on opposite sides.
 When the cat investigates, it will give them both a chance to smell one another and get used to the other’s presence before they finally meet nose to nose.

 hepper-dog-paw-divider 5